jackturnbull/liquidity/README.md

 * Keep an eye on the Ethereum [gas price](https://www.gasnow.org/) and only transact when it is low.
 Low these days is 80-100.
 Find a good point and set your gas price to the fast (or standard) value on this site.
 * Transact with larger amounts less frequently.
 * If buying in anew, buy ETH from an exchange and send that to your wallet.
 You can then buy in directly with Zerion with minimum hops needed.
+* You can stack your GET rewards back into the pool for a compounding effect.
+Much like when you buy in with ETH in the example above, this would sell half your GET rewards for ETH to maintain an equal GET:ETH ratio, then place both those assets back into the pool.

 ## No catch?
 No, but a couple of things to be aware of: